chandachewe10/PAYROLL-ELIANACONNECT/readme.md

 ### Introduction
 ---
-The Elian Connect Payroll System gives you a huge head start on any web application of any sort.
+The Eliana Connect Payroll System gives you a huge head start on any web application of any sort.
 It comes with a full-featured access control system that is simple to use right out of the box.

 ### Setup